khrome/cycada/README.md

     npm install cycada

 Running opencyc 4.0 requires Java already be installed on your system.
-The OpenCYC binary will be downloaded and unpacked on npm `postinstall` but it will not execute without an existing java install on your system.
+The OpenCYC binary will be downloaded and unpacked on npm `postinstall`.

 Running